 Our shelters are on limited staff, so it’s hard to change up the routine and put everyone on puppy duty (especially when basic puppy duty is time consuming).
 What is the solution?
 Do we ask the workers to holler on occasion?
 Turn up the music and have a dance party?
 Ride a bike around the pups?
 Stage things to make their walks more adventurous?
 Somehow, we need to find a way to add a bit of real life Canadian chaos to their day to day lives.

 There is a fine line between allowing for decompression and reassuring these dogs of their fears.
 We do suggest that fosters ignore a dog for the first bit (could be hours or days depending on the dog), and not do too much too soon.
 Kids should be kept at a distance, tell the cats to back off.
 Show the dog their space – bed, crate, food, water – and give them time to take in all the changes that have just come at them.
 We do ask our fosters to not tip-toe around the pup as their new reality is now a part of life.
 No baby talk allowed, but instead take on the emotion of “your fears are nonsense.”
 Try to be matter of fact with your dog, even when all we want to do is console them and tell them life will be amazing (because it will be).
 Too much soothing of your foster dog during this time, can actually send the message that their fears are valid.
-Work with your dog to be brave – socialize, go for walks, visit the pet store, go do a dog park – get them out to see the world!
+Work with your dog to be brave – socialize, go for walks, visit the pet store, canine play dates – get them out to see the world!
 Working with our trainer, we have put a few steps in place, to help with these rescues that seem to suffer from “shelter puppy syndrome”.

 Another very important factor, is a canine mentor.
 Even if the foster pup doesn’t seem engaged, they are taking in their environment in full – the adults, the kids, the cats and the dogs.
 They take clues from family pets in terms of acceptable behaviour, and they can learn how to better interact with people.